 Solicitors are not best placed to give advice on flood risk, however there are a numerous checks that can be carried out by the purchaser or by their lawyers which can figure out the risks in Wolstanton.
 The standard information sent to a purchaser’s conveyancer (where the solicitors are adopting what is known as the Conveyancing Protocol) includes a standard inquiry of the owner to discover if the premises has historically flooded.
 If flooding has previously occurred which is not revealed by the owner, then a purchaser may bring a legal claim for losses as a result of such an incorrect response.
 The buyer’s lawyers will also order an enviro report.
 This will indicate whether there is a recorded flood risk.
 If so, further inquiries should be initiated.

-Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a straight forward, no chain conveyancing.
 Wolstanton is where the house is located.
-Can you offer any advice?
+Can you shed any light on this issue?

-Flying freeholds in Wolstanton are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Wolstanton you must be sure that your lawyer goes through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Wolstanton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Wolstanton are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Wolstanton you would need to get your solicitor to go through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Wolstanton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.